psychemedia/storytelling-notes/grateful_dead.md

 They went hunting that day till night came.
 When supper was ready, she came down with a flight.

-"Unless you have the last lips I shall kiss this night, rU have your head."
+"Unless you have the last lips I shall kiss this night, I'll have your head."

 "It's hard for me," said the king's son, "to know what are the last lips you kiss."